How to celebrate Varalakshmi Pooja | Varamahalakshmi 2021

 - Vidya-Lakshmi (The Goddess of knowledge)

 Like every festival, varamahalakshmi also has its own origin story.
 This story starts with Lord Shiva telling Parvati about the varamahalakshmi vratham.

 How to celebrate Varalakshmi pooja?

 This festival is celebrated by married women in order to commemorate the Goddess Varalakshmi.
 Worshipping Goddess Lakshmi is the same worshipping Ashtalakshmi; worshipping 8 Lakshmi’s.
 While the Varamahalakshmi Vrata by married women is performed mainly for the well being of their husbands, it can also be done for the well being of their families.

 Early in the morning women after taking a bath, make a rangoli on the place where the kalasha is placed.
 The sacred Kalasha (brass/copper/silver) filled with rice and topped with fresh betel or leaves, sweets and savouries. a coconut and cloth are placed on the mandala and Lakshmi is invoked.
 Goddess is invoked by decorating the Kalasa with flowers, jewellery, vastra fruits, dry fruits, fresh grains.

-Flowers for every festival or for your daily pooja, Get farm-fresh traditional flowers on Rose Bazaar with their special monthly subscriptions.
+Flowers for every festival or for your daily pooja, Get farm fresh pooja flowers available on Hoovu Fresh with their special festive packages.